 Back to Yak & Yeti for a Nice Keto Dinner

-While we did eat at Yak & Yeti Local Foods Café for lunch, we decided to grab reservations for Yak & Yeti table-service for dinner.
+While we did eat at Yak & Yeti Local Foods Café for lunch, we decided to grab reservations for Yak & Yeti table service for dinner.
 Not too sure why, but Yak & Yeti has always been one of my favorite restaurants.
-Also, we are members of Landry’s Select Club, so we earn points for eating here which can be redeemed for free food at this as location as well as any other Landry’s restaurant around the country.
+Also, we are members of Landry’s Select Club, so we earn points for eating here which can be redeemed for free food at this location as well as any other Landry’s restaurant around the country.
 After loading up on turkey for lunch, I really wasn’t that hungry, so I opted for a salad.
 I have never tried a salad here before, so I decided to try the Kale Caesar Salad with Cilantro-Lime Seared Shrimp.
 The only change that I had to make was having them remove the garlic-ginger wonton strips.
 While garlic-ginger wonton strips do sound rather awesome, the salad was still great without them!